Nature Canada

 Nature Canada is a member-based environmental organization headquartered in Ottawa, Ontario.
-Its supporters include more than 100,000 individuals and over 800 affiliated organizations, including local and provincial naturalist clubs.
+Its supporters include more than 100,000 individuals and around 1200 affiliated organizations, including local and provincial naturalist clubs.

 The organization's mission is to “protect and conserve wildlife and habitats in Canada by engaging people and advocating on behalf of nature.”
 Their conservation work is based predominantly on community-based efforts to protect animals, plants and habitat, lobbying for legislation at the federal level to protect endangered species and habitats, and working as a Canadian co-partner for BirdLife International's Important Bird Area (IBA) program.